 Chlorophyll is the green pigment that makes green leaves green.
-And when we eat leafy greens, it turns out an amazing thing happens.
+And when we eat leafy greens, it turns out, an amazing thing happens.

-A common belief is that because our bodies lack chlorophyll we cannot convert sunlight into energy directly.
+A common belief is that because our bodies lack chlorophyll, we cannot convert sunlight into energy directly.
 However, science is discovering something else.

 After eating greens, we have chlorophyll in our bloodstream, and this chlorophyll may react with sunlight that penetrates through our skin.

 Does this change how you think about sunlight and leafy greens?